 Credit cards can be an excellent tool to easily and conveniently finance purchases without carting around a cumbersome collection of cash and coins.
 And rewards credit cards, in particular, can be a great way to get a little extra value out of your purchases.

-Although the ideal solution to avoiding credit card interest fees is to pay off your entire balance each statement cycle, it simply isn’t always an option for everyone.
-A more realistic option for many consumers is to find a way to lower your credit card interest rate — perhaps using one of the methods below.
+The ideal solution to avoiding credit card interest fees is to pay off your entire balance each statement cycle, it simply isn’t always an option for everyone.
+A more realistic option for many consumers is to find a way to lower your credit card interest rate — perhaps using one of these methods.
+Read on to learn about beneficial introductory offers, how to request a lower rate, and tips to improve your credit score, which can potentially lead to lower rates in the future.

 1. Sign Up for an Introductory 0% APR Credit Card Offer